pytorch/cpuinfo/README.md

 - Well-tested production-quality code:
   - 60+ mock tests based on data from real devices
   - Includes work-arounds for common bugs in hardware and OS kernels
+  - Supports systems with heterogenous cores, such as big.LITTLE and Max.Med.Min
 - Permissive open-source license (Simplified BSD)

 ## Examples